 How legal sports betting came to be in Virginia

 Legal sports betting’s arrival in Virginia may come as a bit of a surprise to many residents.
-After all, Virginia has been one of the few states where there are currently zero casinos, commercial or tribal, operating in the state.
+After all, Virginia had been one of the few states where there were absolutely no casinos, commercial or tribal.

 Virginia does, however, have a rich history of horse racing, dating back to the first settlers.
 (Despite the Puritan nature of the times, horse racing has always been a thing in Virginia.)
 But outside of Virginia voters bringing the lottery to town in 1987, gambling in Virginia has been relatively barren compared to other states.